2021 MOPD & SBS Acne Virtual Highlights

 AKH Inc., Advancing Knowledge in Healthcare designates this continuing education activity for 1.5 contact hours.

-This activity is supported by an educational grant from Almirall, LLC.
+This activity is supported by educational grants from Galderma and Almirall, LLC.

 It is the policy of AKH Inc. to ensure independence, balance, objectivity, scientific rigor, and integrity in all of its continuing education activities.
 The author must disclose to the participants any significant relationships with ineligible companies whose products or devices may be mentioned in the activity or with the commercial supporter of this continuing education activity.
 Identified conflicts of interest are mitigated by AKH prior to accreditation of the activity.
 AKH planners and reviewers have no relevant financial relationships to disclose.